Finiteness of the number of irreducible $\lambda$-quiddities over a finite commutative and unitary ring: Introduction

-We will say that a solution $(a_1,\ldots,a_n)$ of \eqref{p} is a $\lambda$-quiddity of size $n$ over $R$.
-Our objective is to obtain informations about $\lambda$-quiddities over different sets.
+Let $n \in \mathbb{N}^{*}$, we will say that a solution $(a_1,\ldots,a_n)$ of \eqref{p} is a $\lambda$-quiddity of size $n$ over $R$ (note that in this text $\mathbb{N}$ is the set of all non negative integers and $\mathbb{N}^{*}$ is the set of all positive integers).
+Our objective is to obtain information about $\lambda$-quiddities over different sets.
 There are several ways to achieve this goal.
 The first way, and the most natural, is looking for a general construction of all the solutions of \eqref{p}.
 In this direction, we have, for example, a recursive construction and a combinatorial description of all the solutions of $(E_{\mathbb{N}^{*}})$ (see \cite{O} Theorem 1 and Theorem 2).
-Another possibility is to find some general informations, such as the number of $\lambda$-quiddities of fixed size.
+Another possibility is to find some general information, such as the number of $\lambda$-quiddities of fixed size.
 Several results of that kind are known (see \cite{CO,CM,M5,Mo2}).
 However, here, we will consider a third way.
 Indeed, to study the solutions of \eqref{p} it is convenient to introduce a notion of irreducible $\lambda$-quiddity which allow us to restrict our attention to these solutions only (see \cite{C} and the next section). \\ \\ A lot of results concerning irreducible $\lambda$-quiddities are already known.
-In particular, we have a complete list of the irreducible solutions of \eqref{p} over several sets (see section \ref{chap22}).
-However, in most cases, we do not have such a list and we try in a more modest way to find informations about irreducible solutions.
+In particular, we have a complete list of the irreducible solutions of \eqref{p} over several sets (see Section \ref{chap22}).
+However, in most cases, we do not have such a list and we try in a more modest way to find information about irreducible solutions.
 In particular, two main questions arise : Is the number of irreducible $\lambda$-quiddities over $R$ finite ?
 Is the size of irreducible solutions of \eqref{p} bounded ?
-If $R$ is finite then the two questions are strictly the same and this is precisely the case we want to deal with here.
+If $R$ is finite then the two questions are essentially the same and this is precisely the case we want to deal with here.
 In particular, we have conjectured in a previous text that, for all $N \geq 2$, $(E_{\mathbb{Z}/N\mathbb{Z}})$ has a finite number of irreducible solutions (\cite{M1} Conjecture 1).
-Note that the resolution of \eqref{p} with $R=\mathbb{Z}/N\mathbb{Z}$ is closely linked to the different writings of the elements of the congruence subgroup $\hat{\Gamma}(N):=\{C \in SL_{2}(\mathbb{Z}),~C= \pm Id~[N]\}.$ Indeed, all the matrices of $SL_{2}(\bZ)$ can be written in the form $M_{n}(a_1,\ldots,a_n)$, with $a_{i} \in \mathbb{N}^{*}$ (note that in this text $\mathbb{N}$ is the set of all non negative integers).
-Since this expression is not unique, it is natural to look for all the writings of this form for a given matrix, or a set of matrices. \\ \\ Our main objective in this text is to show that the number of $\lambda$-quiddities over a finite commutative and unitary ring $A$ is finite, which in particular will give us a solution to the conjecture mentionned in the precedent paragraph.
+Note that the resolution of \eqref{p} with $R=\mathbb{Z}/N\mathbb{Z}$ is closely linked to the different writings of the elements of the congruence subgroup $\hat{\Gamma}(N):=\{C \in SL_{2}(\mathbb{Z}),~C= \pm Id~[N]\}.$ Indeed, all the matrices of $SL_{2}(\bZ)$ can be written in the form $M_{n}(a_1,\ldots,a_n)$, with $a_{i} \in \mathbb{N}^{*}$.
+Since this expression is not unique, it is natural to look for all the writings of this form for a given matrix, or a set of matrices. \\ \\ Our main objective in this text is to show that the number of irreducible $\lambda$-quiddities over a finite commutative and unitary ring $A$ is finite, which in particular will give us a solution to the conjecture mentioned in the precedent paragraph.
 Besides, we want to have an upper bound of the size of irreducible $\lambda$-quiddities over $A$.
 For a ring $A$, we set ${\rm car}(A)$ the characteristic of $A$ and we recall the classical following property: if $A$ is finite then ${\rm car}(A) \neq 0$.
 In this article, we will prove the following results :